 Staples is clipping along as the #1 office supply superstore operator in the US and as a worldwide leader in the office category.
-It sells office products, furniture, computers, and other supplies through more than 2,200 Staples stores in the Americas, Europe, Asia, and Australia.
-In addition to its retail outlets, Staples sells office products via the Internet and through its catalog and direct sales operations, including subsidiary Quill Corp.
-Staples also provides document management and copying services at its stores.
-After expanding in Europe, Staples is growing in Asia and South America.
-The office-supply company will face increasing competition from newly-merged Office Depot and OfficeMax.
+It sells office products, furniture, computers, and other supplies through more than 1,900 Staples stores in the US, Canada, the UK, Australia, Brazil, and a half-dozen European countries.
+In addition to its retail outlets, Staples sells office products via the Internet and through its catalog and direct sales operations, including subsidiary

-The office products giant's North American retail business (stores and online) contributes about 50% of sales.
-Its North American Commercial segment sells and delivers office products and services directly to business, and accounts for about a third of total sales.
-Staples' International arm runs stores and provides direct-to-consumer and direct-to-business delivery of office products in about two dozen countries.
-Looking to tap the talent of area engineers, Staples in mid-2014 opened a new Development Center in Seattle that focuses on testing and launching online selling models, among other functions.
+The office products giant's North American retail business (stores and online) contributed about 45% to sales during fiscal 2016 (ended January 30, 2016) Its North American Commercial segment (40% of sales) sells and delivers office products and services directly to business.
+Staples' International segment (15% of sales) runs stores and provides direct-to-consumer and direct-to-business delivery of office products in about two dozen countries.

 Mergers and Acquisitions

 In April 2015, the company bought the iOS app Makr, which allows users to design and print materials, along with its parent company Happy.

 Also in April 2015, Staples expanded its promotion products offerings while building upon its position as the US' largest distributor of promotion products after acquiring Accolade Promotion Group (AGP), a leading distributor of promotional products in Canada.

 PNI Digital Media